microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 6. A log of operations
 7. History information that is localized to a particular part of the tree.
 The simplest way to store this information might be by including it on the nodes themselves.

+> Note: The remainder of this document will focus on how to store data that resides in the tree structure itself (1, 2 and 7 above).

+## Virtualization

+Clients accessing a very large document via a SharedTree may not be able to hold the entire contents of the tree in their memory (or even their disk!).
+Therefore, a SharedTree must be able to `virtualize` some regions of a tree to a client without downloading all the others.
+The part of the tree requested by a client is its `partial checkout`.

 It is a goal of SharedTree to support `partial checkouts` of the tree.
 This constraint has implications on the layout of the storage data.
 For example, item 7 in the list above might not be necessary if the full tree was always available to a client, but for a client with only a partial checkout, it must be able to access data for only the portion of the tree that it cares about.

-> The remainder of this document will focus on how to store data that resides in the tree structure itself (1, 2 and 7 above).
+Likewise, it must be able to update parts of the tree `incrementally` to minimize writes.

 ## Blobs and Chunks

-In order to allow the reading and writing of individual portions of the tree, clients split the tree into contiguous regions of nodes called `chunks` according to a chunking algorithm.
+In order to allow partial checkouts, clients split the tree into contiguous regions of nodes called `chunks` according to a chunking algorithm.
 For example:

 ```mermaid
 graph TD;